mulle-nat-stash/mulle-bootstrap/README.md

   MINGW bash (without brew)
 * certainly not a "lightweight" project with ca. 10000 lines of shell script code
+* reduced configurability of mulle-bootstrap, since I didn't use it so far much and it slows things down on MINGW

 ## Tell me more